 Multiple Brooklyn studios.
 Visit the website for locations.

-Already a family favorite in Carroll Gardens and Bay Ridge, this local chain just opened a Park Slope location this month.
+This family-favorite local chain features locations in Carroll Gardens, Bay Ridge, and Park Slope.
 My daughter and I visited this new outpost, and we loved the light and airy space where visitors can drop in and paint pre-made pottery.
 For more serious pottery people, the studio offers a variety of classes, including handbuilding and wheel classes for kids.

 Textile Arts Center – Gowanus